 NEWSPAPERS can be sources for obituaries, birth and marriage announcements, and other events in a family's life.

 The Society has more than 30,000 rolls of Nebraska newspapers on microfilm dating from the territorial period to the present.
 Specific incidents such as deaths, marriages, births, etc., will be checked by mail if the exact names (both first and last names) of the individuals are provided, as well as the exact date and place of the event.

 The Society does not have a comprehensive index to all Nebraska newspapers.
 Various indexes to some years of some newspapers are available, as is a card index that identifies numerous articles about Nebraska's history and people found in Nebraska newspapers from various time periods.
 This last index includes state government news, local news, and obituaries from the LINCOLN JOURNAL, LINCOLN STAR, and the Sunday edition of the OMAHA-WORLD HERALD for the years 1950-1990.
 Staff can check this limited index when the exact date of an event is unknown.

 Researchers who know the place of an event and have only an approximate date may wish to do their own research by having their library borrow relevant newspapers on film through our interlibrary loan program.
 The Society will loan up to two reels of microfilm at a time for a loan period of two weeks.
-Requests must be received on ILL forms and be accompanied by a per reel fee. $7 plus tax for in-state requests and NSHS members and $10 per roll fee for out-of-state non-members.
+Requests must be received on ILL forms and be accompanied by a per reel fee.
+See our page on Interlibrary Loan procedures for more information.

 All newspapers microfilmed by the Society may be purchased at reasonable rates, and information on ordering microfilm copies of a specific newspaper will be provided upon request.